jasonmay/node-termcast-server/README.md

 Running the server
 ------------------

-The server doesn't do much except list streams on an unstyled static page using AJAX requests.

 Make sure you have a termcast server running from here: https://github.com/jasonmay/app-termcast-server

 Take note of where the **connections.sock** unix socket is hosted and place the full path in your config: